 Walnut Block Wines

-Walnut Block is the vision of two brothers – Clyde and Nigel Sowman.
-The Sowman family first planted the vineyard in 1996 in Marlborough’s premium Rapaura sub region.
-Combining their experience in viticulture and the wine industry with their passion and appreciation for fine wine, they have created their own unique range of superbly crafted Marlborough wines.
-Since introducing them last year, they have been a run-away success with Vintage Roots customers and we look forward to the new Pinot Noirs arriving.
-Why 'walnut'?
-Well because Marlborough’s oldest walnut tree, stands in the middle of the Sauvignon Blanc vines.
-Over 100 years old, the tree provides a special historical focal point for the vineyard and of course adds biodiversity too.
+Founded in 2005, Walnut Block Wines is the vision of two brothers – Clyde and Nigel Sowman.
+In combining their experience in viticulture and the wine industry with their passion for and appreciation of fine wine, they have created a boutique winery offering a unique range of superbly crafted organic Marlborough wines.
+The estate takes its name from Marlborough’s oldest walnut tree that towers majestically above the Sauvignon Blanc vines, providing a special historical focal point for the vineyard.